Significant-Gravitas/AutoGPT-Code-Ability/README.md

     1. attach your sql instance to the service
     1. set your environment variables, you need to find the ones the system uses.
         1. Stuff like DATABASE_URL
-        1. stuff like ENV to prod
+        1. stuff like DEV_ENV to prod
 1. setup the migration job to run against the db